 - the roles and responsibilities of each person;

-- the protocol linked to prospect management, etc.
+- the protocol related to prospect management, etc.

-The framework contract serves to build the relationship between the two services by subjecting them to pre-established rules and very specific expectations.
-On the other hand, it must be reassessed regularly, given that situations can evolve as the two services move forward together and can thus set new objectives.
+The framework agreement serves to establish the relationship between the two services by subjecting them to pre-established rules and clearly defined expectations.
+However, it must be regularly reassessed, given that situations may evolve as the two services progress together and may thus set new objectives.

-It is not enough to simply distribute tasks and objectives.
-For greater efficiency, the two teams should meet every week to discuss feedback regarding the actions taken.
-As a result, your two departments will be able to communicate regularly, be well coordinated and share any problems on each side .
+Simply assigning tasks and objectives isn't enough.
+For greater efficiency, the two teams should meet weekly to discuss feedback on the actions taken.
+This will allow your two departments to communicate regularly, maintain good coordination, and share any potential problems they may have .

-To align your marketing and commercial teams, the adoption of a Smarketing strategy is essential.
-As long as you adopt good practices , smarting will allow you to properly coordinate the roles of your two teams, make them efficient and later increase your profits.
+To align your marketing and sales teams, adopting a smarketing strategy is essential.
+As long as you adopt best practices , smarketing will allow you to properly coordinate the roles of your two teams, improve their performance, and subsequently increase your profits.

 —————————

-Magileads is prospecting automation software that allows you to easily manage all complex aspects of your marketing processes.
+Magileads is a prospecting automation software that allows you to easily manage all the complex aspects of your marketing processes.

-Test Magileads for free in 14 days.
+Try Magileads free for 14 days.
 Click here .

 Or book a demo to see how it works.
 Click here .